-To this point, the NSS is in line with the logic of offensive realism.
-Motivated by fear and insecurity, the U.S. is willing to use its capabilities to expand its hegemony.
-Mearsheimer's definition of hegemony-as a state that dominates all other states in a region or the international system-suggests that a hegemonic state must enjoy military primacy over potential challengers.
+To this point, the NSS is in line with offensive realism's logic.
+Motivated by fear and insecurity, the US is willing to use its capabilities to expand its hegemony.

+Mearsheimer's definition of hegemony, as a state that dominates all other states in a region or the international system, suggests that a hegemonic state must enjoy military primacy over potential challengers.
 More importantly, it must be free to execute its strategies to maintain and expand its position of power.
-This not only requires investments and integration of new military technologies, but it also necessitates nuclear supremacy.
-Fear of nuclear attacks becomes an important reason not to pursue a revisionist policy.
-Thus, Bush's national missile defence system and the other aspects of his assertive counter-proliferation strategy are clear intentions of a desire to freely execute his administration's strategies.
-Rumsfeld's 'capabilities-based' approach also emphasizes that the U.S. does not differentiate an enemy nation from a friendly one.
+These not only require investments and integration of new military technologies, but it also necessitates nuclear supremacy.
+Fear of nuclear attacks becomes an important reason why not to pursue a revisionist policy.
+Thus, Bush's national missile defense system and the other aspects of his assertive counter-proliferation strategy are clear intentions of a desire to freely execute his administration's strategies.
+Rumsfeld's "capabilities-based" approach also emphasizes that the US does not discriminate an enemy nation from a friendly one.
 By concentrating on capabilities, rather than actual threats, Rumseld implicitly affirms offensive realism's view that today's friend can be tomorrow's enemy.
-Moreover, Bush's unilateralism and his suspicion of multilateral bodies also acknowledges Mearsheimer's view that these bodies are 'marriage of conveniences' that must be abandoned when the national interest collides with international ones.
+Moreover, Bush's unilateralism and his suspicion of multilateral bodies also acknowledge Mearsheimer's view that these bodies are "marriage of conveniences" that must be abandon when the national interest collides with so-called international ones.

 The NSS's final element, Bush's keenness to actively promote democracy and capitalism, may not be in line with the logic of offensive realism as presented in Mearsheimer's research.
 However, as noted in the first section, domestic variables are important determinants of foreign policy in democratic polities and they should not be ignored.
-In fact, realists such as Henry Kissinger admit that American foreign policy makers would face difficulties promoting a strategy that does not embrace America's exceptionalism (2001: 11).
+In fact, realists such as Henry Kissinger (2001: 11) admit American foreign policy makers would face difficulties promoting a strategy that does not embrace America's exceptionalism.
 History has showed how difficult it would be for any president to campaign for a bold foreign policy strategy without including a commitment to the spread of American political and economic principles.
-From a geostrategic perspective, the U.S.'s position of influence in Europe and East Asia has been sustained by its close connections to democratic allies and to American bases in these countries.
+From a more geo-strategic perspective, the US's position of influence in Europe and East Asia has been sustained by its close connections to democratic allies and to American bases in these countries.
 The reconstruction of Germany and Japan became an important element of America's Cold War strategy as they closely worked with Washington to balance Soviet ambitions in their regions.
 While Mearsheimer may advise against including this element in an offensive strategy, this would contradict a strong American foreign policy tradition.
 Pragmatism requires a combination of idealist and realist elements.
-Finding a balance, as Kissinger (2001) argues, is difficult, but doing so provides the public support presidents need to carry out controversial strategies.
+Finding a balance, as Kissinger (2001) argues, is difficult, but doing so provides the needed public support presidents need to carry out controversial strategies.